LaunchCodeEducation/java-web-development/src/chapters/classes-part2/customize-fields.rst

 technique, to make it explicit that the field you’re using is static (this isn’t clear in the bottom case).

+   TODO: Fix the phrasing in the previous paragraph.

 .. admonition:: Example

    As another example, we might also provide a third constructor for our